 One of the best brand gifts I received during quarantine was a Theragun massager.
-Theragun reached out to see if I would like to try their new(ish?)
-Elite massager and I was immediately intrigued: I’d been seeing it all over social media, while also simultaneously realllllly missing my massage therapist, especially in August when I finally started working out again… I was extremely SORE, and self massage and yoga balls can only do so much.
+Theragun reached out to see if I would like to try their Elite massager and I was immediately intrigued: I’d been seeing it all over social media named as one of the best massage guns on the market, while also simultaneously realllllly missing my massage therapist, especially in after I finally started working out again… I was extremely SORE, and self massage and yoga balls can only do so much for relieving muscle pain.

 I have to be honest.
 This product is kind of like my first Dyson vacuum.
 I never would have bought it with my own money if I hadn’t been gifted it, but now that I have it and have been using it so often, I would absolutely repurchase it with my own money if it were lost or stolen.
 That’s my standard for deciding whether to feature something in a blog review.
-Also: I can only take two big suitcases with me to Charleston, and this is coming with me!
 I use it a LOT and it’s made a big difference for me, especially with sore traps and neck… and my IT band.
-I even use it on my feet.
-I’m writing my review today after using it for two months; but if you have any questions please leave them in the comments section!
+And I even use it on my feet.
+I have now had mine for nearly a year and a half and swear by it but if you have any questions please leave them in the comments section!

 Review of Theragun Massager